 “Every day in this city we have children who are being sold; they are being beaten, drugged, hustled, molested and raped,” O’Malley said.
 “These kids are human ATM machines for traffickers.”

-That is why the D.A.’s office, Clear Channel and MISSSEY want the public to know.
-They want people to be on alert for trafficking and call a tip line 510-208-4959 at H.E.A.T-Watch (Human Exploitation and Trafficking Watch) if they suspect a child is being trafficked.
+O’Malley and MISSSEY asked that people be on alert for trafficking and call a tip line 510-208-4959 at H.E.A.T-Watch (Human Exploitation and Trafficking Watch) if they suspect a child is being trafficked.

-MISSSEY Executive Director Nola Brantley said Thursday that the crime of child sex trafficking needs many attacks because it has proven so intractable.
+MISSSEY Executive Director Nola Brantley said that the crime of child sex trafficking is so intractable that it must be tackled from many sides.

-“This crime against our children is happening right in our backyard,” said Nola Brantley, founder and executive director of MISSSEY.
+“This crime against our children is happening right in our backyard,” Brantley said.

 According to the West Coast Children’s Clinic, 75 percent of trafficked children have experienced child abuse or extreme neglect.
 According to a survey by the Alameda County Safety Net Program, 83 percent are runaways.